p-dahlback/roll20-ffxiv-ttrpg/README.md

 ### Automagic

 * Automatic addition of self enhancements (Warrior, Black Mage, Bard, Astrologian)
-* Automatic MP recovery and enhancement/enfeeblement expiration via [API](#apis)
+* Automatic MP recovery and enhancement/enfeeblement expiration via [turn order mod](#ffxivendofstep)
-* Buttons in ability rolls for quickly adding an enhancement/enfeeblement to any selected token via [API](#apis)
+* Buttons in ability rolls for quickly adding an enhancement/enfeeblement to any selected token via [chat/macro mod](#ffxivaddeffect)

 Further features like a Charactermancer for automatic setup of abilities and stats depending on job and level is in development.

 ## APIs

-### EndOfStep
+### FFXIVTurnOrder

-EndOfStep is an API that performs MP and job resource recovery on tokens in Turn Order at the appropriate step:
+FFXIVTurnOrder is an API that performs MP and job resource recovery on tokens in Turn Order at the appropriate step:

 * "End of Adventurer Step": All tokens with a sheet marked "adventurer" recover MP
 * "End of Enemy Step": All tokens with a sheet marked "enemy" recover MP